vmware-archive/spring-boot-data-rest-demo/AddUI.md

 The script tag includes the basics for a webcomponents implementation for browsers that don't support it natively.
 The link imports the greeting-display custom component that we'll create in the next sections, and we add it to the page as you do any other component.

-### Add the JavaScript libraries
+## Add the JavaScript libraries

 1. Go back to the Terminal, and navigate to the static directory.
-EG: ~/S1P2016/workspace/<your_project>/src/main/resources/static
+EG: ~/S1P2016/workspace/(your_project)/src/main/resources/static
-2. Install the appropriate Polymer libraries
+2. Install the appropriate Polymer libraries using bower

 ```bash
 bower init